babygrenade/ergo-tokenautics/README.md

-# Tokenautics
+# Ergo Tokenautics

-Simple script to identify addresses holding tokens on the Ergo network.
+Python script to collect all addresses holding unspent boxes for tokens on the Ergo network.

-Address lists for tokens are in the /data/ directory and will be updated... when I remember to.
+Data is accumulated daily in this repository's data directory.

+Collected data can be explored using the [Ergo Tokenautics Frontend](https://babygrenade.github.io/ergo-tokenautics-frontend/)

+To request additional tokens, open an issue with the token name and id.